 Objectives Principal risk 3.
-Corporate reporting and audit quality remains inconsistent, resulting in reduced investor/stakeholder confidence and resulting in reduced investor/stakeholder confidence and reputational damage to the FRC.
+Corporate reporting and audit quality remains inconsistent, resulting in reduced investor/stakeholder confidence and resulting in reduced investor reputational damage to the or/stakeholder confidence and e FRC.
 Top three mitigatio ns Trend Position against appetite forward-looking audit firms include where applicable CRR teams.
-We have making on registrand auditors and implementation of firms (including not the bodies). • We refer failures Enforcement activates a joined across standards across standard senforcement prior an obligation to restandards to the the FRC as the Commonitors the commagreements between require RSBs Bodies (RQBs) to and have the powers. on as appropriate.
-We are -up regulatory approach etting, supervision and rities, and audit firms have report breaches of ethical Improving.
+We have making on regist and auditors and implementation of firms (including rathe bodies). • We refer failures Enforcement actic creating a joined across standard senforcement price an obligation to standards to the • The FRC as the Comonitors the conforcements between require RSBs Bodies (RQBs) to and have the powers. on as appropriate.
+We are up regulatory approach setting, supervision and prities, and audit firms have report breaches of ethical Improving.
 Early indications from AQR and Audit Market Supervision (AMS) suggest that audit quality at the major firms continues to improve.
 We are seeing indications of a trend of improving audit quality and we expect this to continue.
 Companies continue to respond constructively to CRR's interventions, demonstrating willingness to improve the quality of their corporate reporting and meet expectations of better practice.
 Tolerated